 The great differentiator between homeschooling and public school is choice and flexibility.

-Yes, children are perfectly capable of educating themselves.
-Children will educate themselves when they have a need or desire to learn or do something that is important to them.
+In many ways, children are perfectly capable of educating themselves.
+Children will educate themselves when they need or want to learn something important to themselves.

 Video: Why This Man Left Teaching After 13 Years